 Sixties Fashion Shoot

-In this fashion photography class, Karl shows you how to capture a striking and vivid retro image.
+Get retro as Karl Taylor shows you how to capture a striking 60s-style fashion image.

 As Karl and Ash bring in different modifiers and tweak the power settings to get just the right level of exposure, you’ll see how small adjustments can make a big difference.

 With the lighting sorted, Britt can start striking poses and throwing shapes.
-Soon, Karl has the shots he needs to create the final image.
+Soon, Karl has the shots he needs to create the final image – one that you can easily produce for yourself!

 • Lighting techniques for fashion photography